Brain Health Equity Nurse Fellowship

 NBNA's, mission is to provide a forum for collective action by African American nurses to represent and provide a forum for black nurses to advocate for and implement strategies to ensure access to the highest quality of healthcare for persons of color.
 Learn more here.

 The Fellowship program is designed to achieve the following objectives:

-- Improve Knowledge: Provide you with tailored continuing education on Alzheimer’s and related dementias to address brain health knowledge gaps.
+- Improve Knowledge: Provide fellows with tailored continuing education on Alzheimer’s and related dementias to address brain health knowledge gaps.

-- Cultivate Leadership: Provide you with the leadership skills and content needed to promote tailored brain health education among your peers and in your community.
+- Cultivate Leadership: Provide fellows with the leadership skills and content needed to promote tailored brain health education among their peers and in their community.

-- a registered nurse or enrolled in a nursing education program
+- Be a registered nurse or enrolled in a nursing education program

-- Opportunity to network with experts across nursing, health equity, and aging science and policy fields
+- Opportunity to network with experts across nursing, aging, and health equity fields

 - National and local recognition opportunities showcasing your work